Fidelity Guide – Read our In-Depth Fidelity Review

 No, Fidelity is not a con.
 They are regulated by Financial Conduct Authority (FCA), Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC) and must adhere to their rules.
 Thus, it is safe to say that Fidelity is not a scam.

 Can you make money with Fidelity?

-Through Fidelity, many traders earn a lot of money.
-But typically, through continual trading, you also can make between 2% - 10% profit a month.
+Using Fidelity, many traders earn a lot of cash.
+But typically, through consistent trading, you also can create between 2% - 10% profit a month.

-This may seem like a little number, but within the year, this adds to a substantial number of gains.
-Even though Fidelity supply you all the tools to earn money, they cannot guarantee you will gain.
+This may seem to be a little number, but over the entire year, this adds to a significant number of gains.
+While Fidelity supply you all of the tools to make money, they can't guarantee you will gain.

 Does Fidelity have fees?

 Yes.
-To start trading using Fidelity, you need to deposit $100.
-Certain commissions while trading additionally apply.
+To start trading with Fidelity, you need to deposit $100.
+Particular commissions while trading also applies.
 Any processing fees from your bank will need to be incurred by you.